Manav-SM/tailwind-nextjs-portfolio/README.md

 `components/social-icons` - to add other icons, simply copy an svg file from [Simple Icons](https://simpleicons.org/) and map them in `index.js`.
 Other icons uses [heroicons](https://heroicons.com/).

 `components/MDXComponents.js` - pass your own JSX code or React component by specifying it over here.
 You can then call them directly in the `.mdx` or `.md` file.
 By default, a custom link and image component is passed.

+`components/timeline` - add and edit year and steps to modify your timeline

 `layouts` - main templates used in pages.